evgeni/wp-statusnet-widget/readme.txt

 Stable tag: 0.1

 StatusNet Widget provides a widget to pull your status from StatusNet installations like identi.ca.
-Multiple sources are supported, so is Twitter.
+Multiple sources are supported, so is Twitter and Ohloh (even if they are not StatusNet instances).

 == Description ==

-This widget aims to provide an easy integration of your StatusNet (identi.ca) and Twitter timelines into your WordPress.
+This widget aims to provide an easy integration of your StatusNet (identi.ca) Twitter and Ohloh timelines into your WordPress.
 You can provide multiple sources (= links to your profiles at identi.ca, Twitter or your own StatusNet installation), which will get fetched, merged (if you want it to do so, like when you are posting the same content to Twitter AND identi.ca)